gcarvajal1222/Sentiment-Analysis-NYT-Immigration-Articles/README.md

 # Sentiment-Analysis-NYT-Articles
-Sentiment analysis on NYT times data with VADER and Textblob dictionaries
+Sentiment analysis on NYT times immigration data with VADER and Textblob dictionaries
 # Poster Reference to project:                                                                                                                                                  https://scholar.valpo.edu/cus/917/

 # Tools used